 \subsubsection{Budget constraints}

-In this section, we assume that players do not have access to any amount of money they need to invest to improve their latency, but rather they are constrained by a budget.
+We now model the fact that players may not have access to an arbitrary amount of money they need to invest to improve their latency, but are instead are constrained by a budget.
 Let $B_i$ denote the budget of player $i$, meaning that player $i$ cannot spend more than $B_i$.
-We consider an asymmetric case where one (weak) player has a budget $B_1<E[v_i]$ and the other (strong) player has a larger budget with $B_2>B_1$.
+We consider an asymmetric case where one (weak) player has a budget $B_1<E[V_i]$ and the other (strong) player has a larger budget with $B_2>B_1$.
 First, note that similar to the previous section with unlimited access to money, there is no pure strategy Nash equilibrium.
 Therefore, we switch to mixed strategy equilibrium.
 Let $F_i$ denote the probability distribution of playing different strategies.

 \begin{proposition} There exists a mixed Nash equilibrium solution in the game in which the weak player receives a payoff of $0$ and the strong player receives a payoff of $E[V_i]-B_1$. \end{proposition}